X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

 As a result, we recommend *not* using the BBR, BBS, RMB and SMB instructions, as these may become invalid in future versions of the Commander X16.

-These instruction are *not* supported on the Commander X16 as of the R47 release.
+These instructions are *not* supported on the Commander X16 as of the R47 release.

 ## Overview